maliahavlicek/ms4_challenger/README.md

  - [git](https://gist.github.com/derhuerst/1b15ff4652a867391f03) -  version control system for code source
  - a [gmail accoount](https://accounts.google.com/signup) with less secure app access turned on use [this link](https://myaccount.google.com/lesssecureapps?pli=1) after you are signed into the gmail account - allows system to send email notifications such as password reset and user registration links
  - a [stripe account](https://stripe.com/) - used to securely collect payments, testing API's level is fine unless you want collect payments for real
- - [AWS-S3 (Amazon Web Services - Simple Storay Storage Account](https://docs.aws.amazon.com/AmazonS3/latest/gsg/SigningUpforS3.html) - web based cloud storage service for online backup of website assets
+ - [AWS-S3 (Amazon Web Services - Simple Storage Storage Account)](https://docs.aws.amazon.com/AmazonS3/latest/gsg/SigningUpforS3.html) - web based cloud storage service for online backup of website assets
  - [S3 Bucket](https://docs.aws.amazon.com/AmazonS3/latest/gsg/CreatingABucket.html) - a cloud storage resource which is similar to file folders on a computer's hard drive